anishkganesh/cis581/README.md

-# Journal to Storybook
+# Journal to Storybook ✨

 Transform your handwritten journal entries into beautiful illustrated storybooks using AI!

+Built with a modern chat-based UI, natural language parsing, and the power of OpenAI's GPT-4o and DALL-E 3.

-## Features
+## 🎨 Features

+- **Chat-Based Interface**: Intuitive chat UI with minimal, professional design using Geist font
-- **OCR (Optical Character Recognition)**: Upload a photo of your handwritten journal entry and extract the text using OpenAI's GPT-4o-mini Vision API
+- **OCR (Optical Character Recognition)**: Upload photos of handwritten journal entries - AI reads your handwriting using GPT-4o-mini Vision
+- **Natural Language Parsing**: Describe your preferred style in plain English
+  - "Make it anime style with a brave knight"
+  - "Watercolor with soft colors and a young girl"
+  - "3D Pixar style with a playful character"
-- **Story Generation**: Automatically expand your journal entry into an engaging 4-sentence children's story
+- **Smart Story Generation**: Automatically expands your journal into engaging 4-sentence children's stories
-- **Art Style Selection**: Choose from 4 different art styles:
-  - Anime (Studio Ghibli inspired)
-  - Watercolor
-  - 3D Cartoon (Pixar-style)
-  - Classic Storybook
-- **Image Generation**: Generate 4 beautiful illustrations using DALL-E 3, one for each sentence
+- **DALL-E 3 Image Generation**: Creates 4 beautiful, consistent illustrations
-- **Consistent Style**: Character descriptions are extracted and maintained across all images for visual consistency
+- **Character Consistency**: Maintains the same character appearance across all images
+- **Multiple Art Styles**: Anime, watercolor, 3D cartoon, storybook, and more via natural language

-## Cost Estimate
+## 💰 Cost Estimate

 Generating a complete storybook costs approximately **$0.17-0.35**:
 - OCR: ~$0.003 per image